SofaPirate/Plaquette/docs/waves.rst

 Single Signal
 ~~~~~~~~~~~~~

-To visualize the data, open the **Serial Plotter** in the Arduino IDE.
-The Serial Plotter can
+To visualize the data, open the `Serial Plotter <https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-plotter/>`__
+in the Arduino IDE.
+The Serial Plotter can graphically display waveforms by interpreting each printed
-graphically display waveforms by interpreting each printed value as a separate line on the graph.
+value as a separate line on the graph, making it an invaluable tool to visualize signals such as
+sensor values and waveforms.

 **Example**: Print the value of the potentiometer: